 197 Marlborough continued to be owned by the estate of Harrison Gray Otis.
 Louise Otis lived there until about 1948, but moved soon thereafter.

-In 1949, 197 Marlborough was the home of Emile P. Coulon and his wife, Mary Julia (Bradham) Coulon.
-He was owner and general manager of the Hotel Vendôme, where they previously had lived and moved again by 1950.
+In 1949, 197 Marlborough was the home of Emile Pierre Coulon and his wife, Mary Julia (Bradham) Coulon.
+He was owner and general manager of the Hotel Vendome, where they previously had lived and moved again by 1950.

 On January 31, 1950, 197 Marlborough was purchased from the estate of Harrison Gray Otis by Albert Rosenblatt and his wife, Esta (Miller) Roseblatt.
 He was a wholesale plate glass distributor.
 They lived in Manchester, New Hampshire, at the time they purchased the house but moved soon thereafter to Boston.

-On May 4, 1950, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+In May of 1950, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.